Note

 - Component item: A quantity of 1 of item Support

 The base sales price of the component items is an essential part of the setup of the components.
-The base sales price is defined on the Sell FastTab of an item.
+You define the base sales price on the Sell FastTab of an item.
 It's used to calculate the allocation factor when the parent item's unit price is allocated to the component items.
 The trade agreement sale prices are never used for this purpose.

 The following base sales prices are defined for the component items: